Received my BA in English and French from Skidmore College, with secondary teaching certificate in both, and a college-wide writing award.

 Won the American Business Press award for a feature I co-wrote in Photo District News.

 Shifted to fiction and personal essays in the 1990’s, with short stories published in ACM: (Another Chicago Magazine), Columbia: A Journal of Literature & Art, Pearl, The Sun, The Worcester Review and others; essays in Lilith, The New York Times and The Sun, and a column in The Villager.

 Returned to my teaching roots with online writing classes and one-on-one tutorials at The Writers Studio in 2005.
 Also took on private writing students, helping them bring short story collections, novels and memoirs to fruition.
 Many have gone on to publish and win awards.

-Ventured into spoken-word performance and acting, performing my own work as part of the revue New York Ladies at the Hudson Guild Theatre, giving poetry readings at Dan Manjovi’s monthly open mic and with the Daniel Bennett Jazz Band, and guest performing in the Groovin’ on a Sunday monthly cabaret alongside my singing husband.
+Ventured into spoken-word performance and acting, performing my own work as part of the revue New York Ladies at the Hudson Guild Theatre and acting in four community-theater plays, giving poetry readings at Dan Manjovi's monthly open mic and with the Daniel Bennett Jazz Band, and guest performing in the Groovin' on a Sunday monthly cabaret alongside my singing husband.